 We had a tough few months ahead of us, having to get permission for change of use, working with the parish council, solicitors, the owners of the building at the time, it was endless - courses, exams, tests, etc etc, deadlines to meet, GMEC still to run, a family to see to.
 It was a very difficult time, as many of you know.

 However, Monday 12th March GMEC purchased the "Hare and Hounds" and on Tuesday 13th March GMEC were in!
 Mark had a deadline ....
 He wanted to be in and have GMEC operational for Good Friday!
 A challenge it certainly was, with the help of some extremly good friends, staff and customers, we did it!!
 We opened on Good Friday.
-We would like to personally thank the following people: Rich and Paul from Centurion windows, John and Chrissie Hutchinson, Andy Welbourn, and the man thats always on it - Mick Holmes and his lovely wife Sarah!
+We would like to personally thank the following people: Rich and Paul from Centurion windows, John and Chrissie Hutchinson, Andy Welbourn, Doug & Celia (from the village) and the man thats always on it - Mick Holmes and his lovely wife Sarah!
 These people made the impossible possible, and sometimes words just don't cut it!!

 The following week, we suffered a major set back and had to close - the ceilings had caved in upstairs., and filled the premises with debris!